Signs Your Great Dane is Spoiled

 - Digestive problems – from inconsistent diet changes

 I’ve learned that picky eating often starts when we give in to those pleading eyes and offer alternatives to their regular food.
-Each time we swap out their meal because they refuse to eat, we reinforce this spoiled behavior.
+We reinforce this spoiled behavior each time we swap out their meal because they refuse to eat.

-A healthy Great Dane should eagerly eat their designated food at scheduled mealtimes.
-If your dog has become selective about their meals, it’s time to establish a consistent feeding routine with appropriate portion sizes and stick to it – no matter how much they try to hold out for something “better.”
+A healthy Great Dane should eagerly eat its designated food at scheduled mealtimes.
+If your dog has become selective about its meals, it’s time to establish a consistent feeding routine with appropriate portion sizes and stick to it—no matter how much it tries to hold out for something “better.”

 8. Tantrums and Whining